tomlum/Talky/README.md

 To have it talk, run

 `pipenv run python talk.py <corpus.txt> <age of saved network> <number of characters to generate (default: 100)> <variability (default: .5)>`

+# Tweaking Parameters
+To tweak the parameters of the network, check out params.py.

+Note: this will create and load separate save files